 After a Thread Lift: Why Do Threads Come Through the Skin?

 "I can feel the threads under my skin, and one end keeps poking through.
 My doctor says to wait for them to absorb, but it's been months and the inflammation keeps coming back."
 At FILLER REVISION, thread lift complications are among our most technically challenging cases because the threads are invisible beneath the skin — you can feel them, but no one can see exactly where they run without imaging.
 Patients arrive after months of recurring inflammation, repeated antibiotics, and the frustrating advice to "just wait for absorption" while threads protrude through the skin or trigger foreign body reactions.
-In our experience, ultrasound-guided localization and removal is the only way to definitively resolve these complications.
+In our experience, ultrasound-guided localization and removal is the primary way to definitively resolve these complications.

 Key Insight: At FILLER REVISION, we see this pattern regularly — thread lift materials come in many types, each with distinct complication profiles.
 The first step in managing thread lift complications is confirming the thread type, location, and current condition.